ChromatixAU/BookStack/readme.md

 buildable as a Docker image.

 ## Tagging
-So that we don't conflict with the existing tagging formats used by upstream, when we make deployment tags, the general format we use is:
+So that we don't conflict with the existing tagging formats used by the upstream repository, when we make deployment tags, the general format we use is:

 ```
 build-YYYYMMDD-NN # e.g. build-20170821-01